ModuleLoader/es-module-loader/README.md

 One can construct an AMD loader from this polyfill in under 30KB for such a scenario.

+Think of this module as RequireJS, and [Traceur](https://github.com/google/traceur-compiler) as the r.js optimizer.

 Bundling techniques for ES6 are an active area of development.

 ## Module Tag